Representable Contract State

 * @notice Optional extension exposing partial XML templates for selected views of the state.

-* @dev The meaning of partId is contract-specific or defined by higher-level standards
+* @dev The meaning of partId is contract-specific or defined by higher-level standards.

 */